 Parameter Description Current Unit ID Select the unit ID of the Switch in the stack.

-New Box ID Select the new box ID for the Switch that is selected in the Current Unit ID field.
+Parameter Description New Box ID Select the new box ID for the Switch that is selected in the Current Unit ID field.
 The user may choose any number between 1 and 9 to identify the Switch in the switch stack.
-Auto will automatically assign a box number to the Switch in the Switch stack.
-Priority Enter the priority of the Switch stacking unit.
-The range is from 0 to 15.